Marc-Pk/ProcrastiScan/README.md

 5. Click "Start Server" and press the below button.

 ### Step 3: Download the browser extension
 You can get it [here](https://addons.mozilla.org/en-US/firefox/addon/procrastiscan/) for Firefox or [here](https://chromewebstore.google.com/detail/procrastiscan/pjieainhjbcopkledhjjlnajfelblpnp) for Chrome and other browsers.
-After installation, you will be guided through the setup process.
+After installation, you will be guided through the setup process. **Please note that there is a bug** causing you to be redirected to a previous page while entering your task, related content and common distractions during the onboarding.
+You can use placeholder values during the initial setup and then fill in proper values in the extension popup.

 **If you restart your computer at any point instead of waking it up from sleep, you will need to restart both servers.**

-## Study Conditions
+# Study Conditions

 For the duration of the study, this addon has several limitations: